-An April 2006 article published by the Washington Post provided additional details

-In the article,

-Orr's lawyer denied the allegations, and claimed that the school had done two investigations, in the spring and fall of 2003 and had informed Orr that he was "innocent."
-99
+An April 2006 article published by the Washington Post provided additional details regarding a letter written by Reverend Brown to parents and alumni of Georgetown Preparatory School, and Orr was described to be on a "leave of absence" to "consider his future."
+In the article, Orr's lawyer denied the allegations, and claimed that the school had done two investigations, in the spring and fall of 2003 and had informed Orr that he was "innocent."